- Brown oyster mushroom

 Although animal studies suggest some benefit, no such studies have been done in humans.

 Lab studies suggest that oyster mushroom has antifungal activity.

 - High fat levels in the blood

-Studies in mice and humans suggest that oyster mushroom may lower blood sugar levels and increase insulin levels.
-More studies are needed to confirm these effects.
+Oyster mushroom may lower blood sugar levels and increase insulin levels, but more studies are needed to confirm these effects.

 For Healthcare Professionals

 Oyster mushroom is an edible fungus found widely in North America and Europe.
 It is used in traditional medicine to treat infections, hyperlipidemia, diabetes, and cancer.

 Preclinical studies suggest antitumor (1) (7) (8) (9) (12) (13), immunomodulatory (10) (11), antifungal (2), lipid-lowering, and hypoglycemic (3) (6) properties.
 Beneficial effects are due to constituents such as polysaccharides, lectins, and peptides.